You might be wondering what the future holds for those good habits you established with more time on your hands. Here’s how to hold onto them.

 Unfortunately, it’s a mindset that can make it harder, albeit subconsciously, to maintain those good habits.
 So try to avoid thinking in terms ‘then’ and ‘now’.”

 3. Stay flexible

-If there’s one thing 2020 taught us, it was how to be flexible.
+If there’s one thing the pandemic taught us, it was how to be flexible.

 “Many of us have been able to be more flexible in the way we work thanks to COVID,” says Michael.

 “If that’s been working for you and has meant you’ve been doing a great job and had more time to spend on your health and wellbeing, consider talking to your manager about the possibility of continuing to work that way.
 I think if there was ever a time to have that conversation, 2021 is it.”

 “It’s when we’re unprepared and unorganised that we tend to make less healthy choices,” says Michael.